 UC Riverside is committed to providing a safe and secure environment for all campus stakeholders.
 An essential aspect of this commitment is ongoing testing and refinement of the various communications technologies, systems, and processes used during emergencies.
+In conjunction with other emergency agencies, the University conducts emergency response drills and exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
+These tests, which may be announced or unannounced, are designed to assess and evaluate the emergency plans and capabilities of the institution.

-UCR conducts emergency notification systems/procedures tests at least annually, including publicizing its procedures at least once per calendar year.
-The University will document the exercise, the date and time of the exercise, and whether it was announced or unannounced.
+UCR conducts emergency response and evacuation procedures tests at least annually and in conjunction with the test, will publicize its procedures at least once per calendar year.
+The University will document the test to include the date and time of the exercise, and whether it was announced or unannounced.
 The actual use of the Emergency Notification System also constitutes additional system testing.
 Additionally, the components of the Emergency Notification System will be reviewed quarterly by a technology oversight group comprised of: